Puerto Rico governor calls report on his election plans incorrect

-SAN JUAN/NEW YORK, Oct 28 (Reuters) - Puerto Rico Governor Alejandro Garcia Padilla said via social media on Wednesday that a news report he would announce this week a decision not to run in the November 2016 elections was incorrect.
+SAN JUAN/NEW YORK (Reuters) - Puerto Rico Governor Alejandro Garcia Padilla said via social media on Wednesday that a news report he would announce this week a decision not to run in the November 2016 elections was incorrect.

 However, he did not clarify his intentions for next year.
 A spokesperson for the governor declined to comment.